ayoayco/blog/_posts/2024-01-14-notes-on-upgrading-mastodon.md

 ## How to Upgrade a Mastodon server

-They mostly put out [releases](https://github.com/mastodon/mastodon/releases) with sufficient information like what is included and what are the steps you need to take to upgrade.
+They mostly put out [release pages](https://github.com/mastodon/mastodon/releases) with sufficient information like what is included and what are the steps you need to take to upgrade.

 So because the steps might differ across releases, I will not strictly write down here the steps I took but just a general guide and some gotchas.
 Let's go.